 2. In Excel, open the WinlistQuantitationBead.xls spreadsheet found in the Samples folder.
 Select the appropriate sheet for the number of bead peaks in your sample.
-In the example file, there are 4 beads so we select the 4-Bead sheet.
+The example file is a legacy log-encoded FCS file, so we select the Quantitation for Legacy Data sheet.

-3. Enter the ADC range (also called resolution) for the data file that you are analyzing.
-In the example file, this is 10,000.
-The sheet will compute the number of Decades represented by this value.
+- 3. Enter the # Bead Peaks in the sample.
+In this example, there are 4 bead peaks. - 4.
+Enter the ADC range (also called resolution) for the data file that you are analyzing.
+In the example file, this is 10,000. - 5.
+Enter the number of Decades represented by this value, which is 4.0 for this example.